-Law No. 8 of 2010 on Prevention and Eradication of Money Laundering regulates the types of transactions which are required to be reported to the Indonesian Financial Transaction Reports and Analysis Center ("PPATK"), and the entities responsible to report such transactions.
-Under this law, any party who conceals or disguises the origin, source, location, allocation, assignment, or actual ownership or assets known or reasonably suspected to be proceeds of crimes may subject to monetary sanction of up to IDR5 billion (US\$320,677) or imprisonment of up to 20 years.
+Law No. 8 of 2010 on Prevention and Eradication of Money Laundering, as amended, regulates the types of transactions which are required to be reported to the Indonesian Financial Transaction Reports and Analysis Center ("PPATK").
+Any party who conceals or disguises the origin, source, location, allocation, assignment, or actual ownership or assets known or reasonably suspected to be proceeds of crimes may be subject to monetary sanction of up to IDR5 billion (US\$309,463) or imprisonment of up to 20 years.
 Financial service providers must comply with know-your-customer principles and report suspicious financial transactions that it believes is related to money laundering to the PPATK.
-The reporting party is required to report to PPATK any suspicious financial transaction entered into with its customers having a minimum amount of IDR500 million (US\$32,068), or an equivalent value in other currencies, and/or any financial transaction involving the transfer of funds from and to other countries, no later than 14 business days after the transaction is conducted.
+The reporting party is required to report to PPATK any suspicious financial transaction entered into with its customers having a minimum amount of IDR500 million (US\$30,946), or an equivalent value in other currencies, and/or any financial transaction involving the transfer of funds from and to other countries.